-The district also reserves the right to designate employees as ineligible for rehire, based on resignation in lieu of termination, termination for cause, or other extenuating circumstances.
+The district reserves the right to designate employees as ineligible for rehire, based on resignation in lieu of termination, termination for cause, lack of appropriate notification time (less than two weeks), breach of contract, or other extenuating circumstances.
 Employees are expected to physically work on their last day unless prior approval from Human Resources is provided.
-After employees give notice, they must still follow the districts leave policy and the last day work must be a workday (i.e., last day worked cannot be a weekend, paid holiday, non-workday for less than annual employees.
+After employees give notice, they must still follow the district's leave policy and the last day worked must be a workday (i.e., last day worked cannot be a weekend, paid holiday, non-workday for less than annual employees).